Caldass/europe_players_data/README.md

 *	**Random Forest** – There weren't many categorical variables specially when using all the player positions, but I thought I'd still try Random Forest.

 ## Model scoring:
-I thought I'd use a simple concept as R-Squared to evaluate my model since it's easy to interpret and its efficient to tell how related things are.
+I thought I'd use a simple concept as R-Squared to evaluate my model since it's easy to interpret and it's efficient to tell how related things are.

 ## Model attempts